cranjesh/images-test/TheSoldiersLegacyThorough.md

 A faint smile played across Holmes's lips.
 "I rather think not.
 Watson and I have already set our trap."

-### Chapter 12: Hanger's final confrontation
+## Chapter 12: Behind the Panel

+As the attendees at the study left, Holmes revealed how he had finally uncovered the chest's location that afternoon:

-I found Hanger in the stable yard, his weathered hands moving mechanically over the horse's flank.
+I found Hanger alone in the stable yard, his weathered hands moving mechanically over the horse's flank.

-"Notice, Watson," Holmes said quietly, "how his left cuff bears traces of the library's distinctive red carpet fibres.
-And there—" he pointed to Hanger's boots, "—dust from behind the false panel, unique to priest holes of that era."
+"Colonel Hawthorne's career has been marked by curious coincidences," I began quietly.
+"Supply routes compromised.
+Intelligence leaked.
+And now, a dedicated officer dead after discovering discrepancies in military records."

+Hanger's hand stilled on the brush, though his face remained impassive.

+"Edward suspected something, didn't he?
+Kept meticulous records.
+A man of honor, facing a web of corruption."

+"What do you want, Mr. Holmes?"
+His voice was rough.

+"William denied you help when your sister was ill.
+A cruel act.
+But Hawthorne—he saw an opportunity in your resentment, didn't he?
+Used your knowledge of the house to hide evidence that could expose him."

+Hanger's knuckles whitened.
+"You don't understand—"

+"I understand loyalty, Mr. Hanger.
+But to whom is it truly owed?
+To a man who exploited your hardship?
+Or to Edward, who trusted you?
+To Katherine, who now stands to lose everything?"

+I produced the small brass key Lady Blackwood had entrusted to me.
+"Edward's records could bring justice.
+Or they could disappear forever, leaving his killer free."

-"The chest is in the priest hole behind the east wing's library," Holmes declared to Hanger.
-"The evidence is quite clear."
+"The priest hole behind the east wing's library," I said softly.
+"That's where Hawthorne had you hide it."

-Hanger's hand froze mid-stroke.
-"You're mistaken, Mr. Holmes."

-"Am I?
-The scuff marks by the third bookshelf.
-Regular checking, judging by the dust pattern.
-Hawthorne ordered you to move it there, did he not?"

-"I don't know what you mean."

-"A man of your experience would certainly understand the value of such records.
-Supply routes.
-Troop movements.
-Information that could devastate British forces if it fell into the wrong hands."

-Hanger's knuckles whitened on the brush.

-"Hawthorne was aware of your financial difficulties.
-He understood how loyalty can be shaped by necessity, particularly when family legacies are at stake."
-Holmes's voice softened.
-"But Edward trusted you.
-He would have wanted you to protect those documents, not hide them for his killer."

-Holmes produced a small brass key.
-"I got this from Katherine"
+His bearing crumbled.
+"Edward was a good man.
+He didn't deserve—" He swallowed hard.
+"Hawthorne said no one would be hurt.
+Just documents to be... examined."

+"Send Hawthorne a telegram.
+Tell him the chest is secure, but that I'm investigating."

-Hanger stared at the key, his military bearing crumbling.
-Without a word, he led us through the shadowed corridors.
+Hanger nodded slowly, then led me through the shadowed corridors.

-The chest's contents proved everything: military intelligence sold to foreign powers, compromised supply routes, signatures from men in positions far above Hawthorne.
-Edward's meticulous records revealed why he had to die.

-I looked up, my heart pounding.
-"Holmes, this isn’t just corruption.
-It’s an international conspiracy!"
-Holmes nodded calmly.
+Later that evening, as Holmes finished his account, I examined the damning documents spread across our sitting room table.
+My heart pounded as the full scope became clear.
+"Holmes, this isn't just corruption.
+It's an international conspiracy!"

+"Indeed."
+Holmes lit his pipe calmly.
 "Edward was thorough.
-This is the proof of why he had to die."
-I shook my head.
-"And you knew where to look before even opening the chest."
+His records prove why he had to die."

+"But the priest hole—you knew where to look before even opening the chest."

 "Elementary," Holmes replied.
-"Where else would a military man hide something of vital importance?
-The east wing was the only section with original Tudor architecture intact.
-Such houses always had priest holes.
-Hanger's regular path to that specific section, despite having no duties there, confirmed it."
+"Tudor manors always had such hiding places.
+The east wing retained its original architecture.
+Hanger's inexplicable attention to that section, despite having no duties there, merely confirmed what architecture suggested."

-That evening, Holmes sent the telegram that would spring our trap.
-Hawthorne's desperation would be his undoing.
+I sat back, marveling at how the pieces had finally aligned.
+In his meticulous way, Edward had documented everything—and paid the ultimate price for his discovery.

 ## Chapter 13: Aftermath and Justice